 As is often the case, there is no one solution that is going to work for everybody all of the time – different environments have different needs, which call for different answers.
 That said, if your primary goal is a consistent, coherent, and complete backup that can be easily restored when necessary (and overhead be damned!), then the ES-based approach is clearly the superior of the two.

 import it !

 Regarding the ES-based approach, it may be helpful to take a look at a simple import script as an example.
-How about a quick and dirty Perl script (based on something from Noplay) ?
+How about a quick and dirty Perl script (straight from the docs) ?

 use ElasticSearch; my $local = ElasticSearch->new( servers => 'localhost:9200' ); my $remote = ElasticSearch->new( servers => 'cluster_member:9200', no_refresh => 1 ); my $source = $remote->scrolled_search( index => 'content', search_type => 'scan', scroll => '5m' ); $local->reindex(source=>$source);

 You’ll want to replace the relevant elements with something sane for your environment, of course.

 As for preserving the resulting /data/ directory (in either method), I will leave that as an exercise to the reader, since there are simply too many equally relevant ways to go about it.
 It’s worth noting that the import method doesn’t need to be complex at all – in fact, it really shouldn’t be, since complex backup schemes tend to have too many chances for failure than is necessary.